Texas Layoffs — April 2022

 | Michaels Stores Procurement | Fort Worth | 202 |

-The single largest action involved Michaels Stores Procurement at its Fort Worth facility, reporting 202 affected workers.
+The biggest impact was at Michaels Stores Procurement at its Fort Worth facility, reporting 202 affected workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.